cheecheeo/resume/cv.md

     Software Engineer, May 2010 -- January 2013

     - As a Software Engineer, I accepted the task of development, automation and deployment of our search service to our front end team.
-This involved developing expertise with Hadoop, Lucene and an internal MapReduce ow control tool.
+This involved developing expertise with Hadoop, Lucene and an internal MapReduce flow control tool.
 I developed a scalable Hadoop-based geocoding solution for our document corpus.
 I advocated for the use of open standards (HTTP, JSON and Thrift) and modern source control (Git).
     - As MyLife's current and future needs became apparent, I developed a low latency, highly available and scalable search solution based on Cassandra and Solr.
-MyLife's new search platform removed the need for deployment of Lucene indexes, which effectively eliminated delivery of our search service.
+MyLife's new search platform removed the need for deployment of Lucene indexes, which effectively eliminated high-latency delivery of our search service.
 The search service was always up to date within the past 10 minutes.
 The new search service was an HTTP based service-oriented-architecture written primarily in Python using capistrano for deployment and [Supervisor](http://supervisord.org/) for administration.

 * **Prospectus Group** (Portland, Oregon)